hassenhamdi/JavaGuiMiniProject/README.md

 # JavaGuiMiniProject
-Mini-Project Using JavaSwing API and SQLite as DataBase
+Mini-Project Using JavaSwing API and MySQL as DataBase